Printable PDF of the following information to take with you. (opens in a separate window)

 If your visit to High Tide immediately follows on from someone else, you should find the place “ready to use”. i.e. the gas should be on, the water heater in the kitchen on and the fridge on and closed.
-The electricity will not be switched on but this is easily done at the front door (see below).
+The electricity will not be switched on but this is easily done on the wall inside the kitchen door.

 Water supply will be on at the mains.